How Do Genetics Affect Your Cancer Risk?

 Disponible en Español |

-In recent years, treatments for pancreatic, breast, ovarian, and other forms of cancer have grown more sophisticated with the advent of targeted therapies.
+In recent years, treatments for pancreatic, breast, ovarian, prostate and other forms of cancer have grown more sophisticated with the advent of targeted therapies.
 As the name implies, these forms of therapy can specifically target the mutated cancer cells within the body without impacting your body’s normal cells, according to the American Cancer Society.

 How genetic counselors help with cancer treatment